kivy/kivy/doc/sources/guide/packaging-ios.rst

 .. note::

     From the 4th march 2015, the toolchain for iOS has been rewritten.
-The previous instructions doesn't work anymore.
-If you still want to use the older version, try the old-toolchain tag in git.
+The previous instructions don't work anymore (using `build_all.sh`).
+We strongly recommend you upgrade to the latest toochain which contains many improvements, including support for i386, x86_64, armv7, arm64 and the iOS emulators.
+If you must use the older version, try the old-toolchain tag in git.
-    The new version supports i386, x86_64, armv7, arm64 = it works on emulator.

 .. note::